sabahhussen555/stepper-motor-project/README.md

    - it displays "C" if the motor direction is clockwise.
    - it displays "A" if the motor direction is anti clockwise.
    - it displays "S" if the motor is stopped.

+  **we used seven switches to select a certain direction of certain mode:**

 ## Used Software
 1. Protues